grip-framework/docs/docs/intermediate_routing.md

     context
       .json(nil)
   end

   def get_name(context : Context) : Context
     params =
       context
         .fetch_path_params

     context
       .json(params) # => {"name" => "John"} for '/John', {"name" => "Jane"} for '/Jane'
   end
 end

 class Application < Grip::Application
-  def routes
+  def initialize
+    super(environment: "development", serve_static: false)

     # The routing occurs via the `get` macro which instantiates the controller class and assigns a route
     # to the routing mechanism, the `as` keyword creates a Proc(Context, Context) and wraps it around
-    # the index/1 function f the DemoController.
+    # the index/1 function of the DemoController.
     get "/", DemoController, as: :index
     get "/:name", DemoController, as: :get_name end